steffenad/Twitter_Sentiment_Analysis/README.md

 In a second step I have build a **Data Pipeline** on **Google Cloud** to automatize the data collection process so that I can see the latest trends refreshed automatically in my specific designed **Tableau** Dashboards.

-**Sentiment Analysis** can show in which general mood Twitter users have been discussing certrain issues.
-Does their tweets have been written in a positive, negative or neutral sentiment?
-Are Tweets about politician A are more negative then about politician B on average?

 Therefore, I have collected tweets for two example topics.
 The first one was the controversial movie **"Joker"**.
 Journalists and their reviews seem to see the movie more sceptical than the normal audience.
 I wanted to find out if Sentiment Analysis on Twitter Data can confirm this impression.

 The second topic was the **Canadian Election**.
 I have collected tweets about the two main candidates, Justin Trudeau and Andrew Scheer, to analyse Sentiment towards both of them on Twitter close before Election Day in Canada.

-But it general, using different kind of basic data analytics tools combined in one project to build a working **Data Pipeline** was in itself a motivating challenge.
+In general, using different kind of basic data analytics tools combined in one project to build a working **Data Pipeline** was in itself a motivating challenge.

 <br>